davecb/Sherlock/README.md

 In agile companies, one still needs a
 "Sherlock Holmes"[1] style of log reader:
 ```
-Read the log from a failing program,
-but only show us the new lines, the
+Read the log from a failing program, but only show us the new lines, the
-lines that weren't there until we
-had the problem.
+lines that weren't there until we had the problem.
 ```

 However, the original implementation,
-"antilog" was a batch program run by cron.
+"antilog", was a batch program run by cron.
 It's more common now to want immediate notification.